RedisLabs/redislabs-docs/content/ri/release-notes/v.2.20.0.md

 ### Highlights
 - Visualizations of [search](https://redis.io/docs/stack/search/) and [graph](https://redis.io/docs/stack/graph/) execution plans in Workbench
-- Walkthrough to discover RedisInsight tools and capabilities for new users
+- Guided walkthrough of RedisInsight tools and capabilities for new users
 - Bulk export database connections to a file
 - Upload values of [RedisJSON](https://redis.io/docs/stack/json/) from a file for new keys in Browser
 - Visualizations of [CLIENT LIST](https://redis.io/commands/client-list/) in Workbench